regarry/lightsheet_control_commands/README.md

 <h1 id='5'>Use python packages and scipts</h1>

-Start Matlab by typing `matlab` in Anaconda prompt (under the activated environment)
+Start Matlab by typing `matlab` in Anaconda prompt (under the activated environment), so the required packages can be automaticially loaded.

 Relevent file contains using python script in Malab can be found under